v74c63t/ani-app/README.md

 ### Description

-This app allows users to search and browse anime to find a show that they find interesting and want to watch.
+This app allows users to browse anime to find a show that they find interesting and want to watch.
 Users can view more detailed information about an anime through a detailed view where they can also favorite or mark a show as watching/completed.
 All the watching/completed shows will be compiled in a list for the users to easily view with favorited shows pushed to the top of the list.
 Users can also view the top rated anime in a separate page.

 ### App Evaluation